andrasq/node-restiq/Readme.md

 #### options

-`maxBodySize` - The maximum request body size to enforce.
-If this is a number, then the value specifies the number of bytes; if it is a string, the value is parsed by bytes.
-Defaults to '100kb'.
+`maxBodySize` - The maximum request body size to enforce in bytes.
 Exceeding this value results in a `400 BadRequest` error response.
+There is no limit set by default

 ### restiq.mw.buildParseQueryParams()